 Let’s not forget its natural beauty

 Whether it’s the wide swathes of powdery white sand on Sal and Boavista or the cobbled paths that lead through the mountains of tiny Santo Antão, Cape Verde’s natural splendour cannot fail to impress.
-Hikers and sunbathers alike will find joy in the country’s landscapes which are as delightful as they are diverse.
+Hikers, sunbathers and cruise ship passengers alike will find joy in the country’s landscapes which are as delightful as they are diverse.